giaf/blasfeo/README.txt

 Notes:

+- BLASFEO is released under the GPL+CE (Gnu General Public License version 3.0 with Classpath Exception).
+This license has been chosen to avoid the issues that the LGPL license implies in case of static linking.
+Unformally speaking, the GPL+CE license allows the BLASFEO library to be linked to both statically and dynamically to produce an executable, and the resulting executable can be released under terms of your choice.
+Please refer to the LICENSE.txt file for the legally binding statement of the license.

 - 06-01-2018: BLASFEO employs now a new naming convention.
 The bash script change_name.sh can be used to automatically change the source code of any software using BLASFEO to adapt it to the new naming convention.